A dynamic, effective and efficient parliament supporting constitutional democracy.

 providing a secure environment that is conducive to empowering and enabling members and staff

-implementing and adhering good corporate governance systems and * monitoring mechanisms
+implementing and adhering to good corporate governance systems and monitoring mechanisms

 managing resources effectively, efficiently and economically